unurgunite/arfi/README.md

 ---

-**!
-WARNING !**
+> [!WARNING]
+> This project only supports PostgreSQL databases, however, MySQL usage will also be available in upcoming updates.

-This project supports only PostgreSQL databases.
-In near future, ARFI will support MySQL databases.
-Since SQLite3 does not support functional indexes with custom functions, this project won't support SQLite3 databases in near future.
+> Since SQLite3 does not support functional indexes with custom functions, support for this database will not be
+> available for a while, however, you can help the project by contributing to the open source.

+> [!NOTE]
+> This project requires Ruby 3.1.0+, it has not yet been tested on other versions, however, at the time of writing,
+> backward compatibility was maintained wherever possible.

 ---